Black-Bean Soup with Ham

 - 3 cans black beans (15 ounces each), drained and rinsed

-- 1/2 cup lightly packed cilantro leaves, for garnish
+- 1/2 cup lightly packed fresh cilantro leaves, plus sprigs for garnish (optional)

-In a large pot over medium-high heat, add 1 tablespoon oil and cook ham until brown, 2 to 3 minutes per side.
-Remove, and let cool.
-When cool, cut into 1/2-inch cubes; set aside.
+In a large pot (6 to 8 quarts), brown ham over medium-high heat, 2 to 3 minutes per side.
+Transfer to a cutting board; set aside.

-Reduce heat to medium, and add 1 tablespoon oil.
-Stir in onion and cook until lightly browned, 2 to 3 minutes.
-Add jalapeno, garlic, cumin, and oregano; cook until fragrant, and garlic is tender, 1 to 2 minutes.
+Reduce heat to medium.
+Heat oil.
+Add onion, and cook, stirring often, until lightly browned, 2 to 3 minutes.
+Add jalapeno, garlic, cumin, and oregano; cook, stirring, until fragrant and garlic is tender, 1 to 2 minutes.
+Add beans and 4 cups water.
+Simmer 10 minutes.